CharliePalm/Francis/README.md

     git clone https://github.com/CharliePalm/NotionFormulaGenerator
     cd NotionFormulaGenerator
     npm i
-Now create a typescript file and create your class based on the provided example, or just use the example file and replace with your DB properties and logic, then run
+Open the provided myFirstFormula file, and run

-    ts-node MyFile.ts
+    ts-node myFirstFormula.ts
+you should see the result:

+    if(prop("myProperty name"),1,0)
+Now that you've confirmed that everything is running smoothly, you can start creating your own formula.
+You can check out the example file at example.ts for a complicated formula example that uses all the functionality of the compiler, or just fill in the myFirstFormula.ts file with all the functionality you need.

+DB properties should be defined as they are in the example file.
+It doesn't matter what you name the variable, but the string you pass in to the constructor MUST be the name of the property.
+That is to say, in the following example code:

+    class Formula extends NotionFormulaGenerator {
+        public test = new Model.Number('test2')
+    }
+test2 is the name of the database property, not test.

 Requirements for creating your formula() function:

 1. Using let is prohibited.
 You are allowed to define NOTION FRIENDLY constants (such as strings and numbers) to improve readability, but all must be defined with the const keyword
 2. Trailing commas are not allowed
-3. Ternary operators are not currently allowed but will be in a future release
-4. Empty if blocks are not allowed
+3. Empty if blocks are not allowed
-5. Loops are not allowed
+4. Loops are not allowed
-6. Function parameters are forbidden
+5. Function parameters are not allowed
-7. Global variables are forbidden
+6. Global variables are not allowed

 Aside from these exceptions, if typescript compiles you should be good to go.

 Note that when adding functions you must create a mapping function to communicate to the compiler what functions to replace with what code.
 The parent class itself cannot effectively bind each method of the child class at compile time so it's necessary to add this yourself.
-See the example in MyFirstFormula.ts.
+See the examples in myFirstFormula.ts or example.ts.

 You are allowed to reference other functions within helper functions, but cannot use recursion or call to the formula() method.
 This includes multi method recursion - the chain of method calls cannot contain a cycle.